-1.1 This document is an updated interim integrated geoarchaeological report on the stratigraphy revealed in 13 boreholes drilled on the Central Winchester Regeneration (CWR) site (Figure 1).
-Geoarchaeological works on the site are being carried out in stages as set out in a written scheme of investigation (WSI) (Wilkinson et al. 2020), and in accordance with the latter, this document is the third report to be produced as part of the project.
-As such, it follows from a desk-based assessment (DBA) and an interim statement on the borehole stratigraphy (Wilkinson 2020; Wilkinson and Watson 2020).
-The overarching strategy for geoarchaeological and hydrogeological works on the CWR site was set out by Winchester City Council (WCC) (2020) in their brief, while the data reported here complete the geoarchaeological element of the project.
+1.1 This document is the final integrated geoarchaeological report on the stratigraphy revealed in and hydrogeology of 13 boreholes drilled within the Central Winchester Regeneration (CWR) site (Figure 1).
+Geoarchaeological works on the site are being carried out in stages as set out in a written scheme of investigation (WSI) (Wilkinson et al. 2020), and in accordance with the latter, this document is the fourth report to be produced as part of the project.
+As such, it follows from a desk-based assessment (DBA) (Wilkinson 2020), and supersedes both a preliminary statement on the borehole stratigraphy (Wilkinson and Watson 2020) and an interim report integrating the stratigraphy and biological preservation (Wilkinson, Batchelor, Watson and Young 2021).
+The overarching strategy for geoarchaeological and hydrogeological works on the CWR site was set out by Winchester City Council (WCC) (2020) in their brief, while the data reported here complete Part 1 of the project.